wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `E` and `M` state blocks will never miss, and the request is handled trivially in one cycle (although `E` state blocks will become `M` on `GETX` requests).

+The second half of the transaction begins when the response event for an earlier cache miss is received.
+The coherence controller matches the response event with the outstanding MSHR entry, removes the entry, and then transits the block state to a stable state.
+Extra actions may also be taken, such as locking the cache block, if the request is `GETSX`, or marking the LL/SC's atomic flag.
+The transaction concludes by creating and sending the a response message up that indicates the completion of the access.

+##### Function handleGetS()